 The next one would be MET-RX Original Meal Replacement because of its 35 grams of protein per serving.
-Protein is more filling than carbs or fat, and when you’re replacing actual meals, you want to make sure your stomach feels as full as possible.
+This protein shake makes it more filling than carbs or fat, and when you’re replacing actual meals, you want to make sure your stomach feels as full as possible.

 XLS Nutrition Weight Loss Meal Replacement Shake's the best not just because of the formulation, but because of how its also has an easy weight loss plan that definitely wants you to integrate exercise.